paul-hammant-fork/SvnMerkleizer-test-repo/README.md

 # Using it

 Instances are not intended to be used by humans.
 Test suites are though, including one at https://github.com/paul-hammant/svnmerkleizer

+# Notes

+See [authz.authz](authz.authz) for the two users within the repo: harry and sally.
+Harry's password is harrypw, and sally's password is sallypw.
+Thet have different permissions to the director tree.
+One can essentially see more directories than the others.